huggingface/transformers/examples/seq2seq/README.md

 - If you are finetuning on your own dataset, start from `distilbart-cnn-12-6` if you want long summaries and `distilbart-xsum-12-6` if you want short summaries.
 (It rarely makes sense to start from `bart-large` unless you are a researching finetuning methods).

+**Update 2018-07-18**
+Datasets: Seq2SeqDataset will be used for all models besides MBart, for which MBartDataset will be used.**
+A new dataset is needed to support multilingual tasks.

 ### Summarization Finetuning
 Run/modify `finetune.sh`